piotrgajdzica/MathandelBackend/Readme.md

 1. Download mySQL
 2. mysql -u root -p
-3. GRANT ALL PRIVILEGES ON *.* TO 'MathandelUser'@'localhost' IDENTIFIED BY 'MathandelRulez';
+3. CREATE DATABASE dbMathandel;
-4. quit
+4. CREATE DATABASE dbMathandelTest;
-5. mysql -u MathandelUser -p
+5. CREATE USER 'MathandelUser'@'localhost' IDENTIFIED BY 'MathandelRulez';
-6. CREATE DATABASE dbMathandel;
+6. GRANT ALL ON dbMathandel.* TO 'MathandelUser'@'localhost';
-7. USE dbMathandel;
+7. GRANT ALL ON dbMathandelTest.* TO 'MathandelUser'@'localhost';